Hecke operators on topological modular forms

 \section{Combinatorics}

 In the main body of this article, there are a few instances where we use simple combinatorial results related to the stacks $\M_A$ and $\M_{A\leq B}$ of \Cref{stacksforheckedecomposition}, and the morphisms between them.
-None of the results below are new or deep, but we find a clean reference useful.\\
+None of the results below are new or deep, but we also could not find other clean references.\\